wbsuh/pubmedchat-sb/README.md

 **IMPORTANT**: Available demo credentials are ***wonbae***.
 No passwords required.
 These users have existing chat converations to display past messages with PUBY.

 **NOTE**: Group Channels are invite only and new users in v1 currently do NOT have the ability to invite users.
+Logging with a new user id will create one automatically.

 ## Goals of the Application